cjb900/ofscraper-fixes/README.md

 4. **Module not found errors**: Ensure all dependencies are installed

 For additional help, you can join the Discord server: https://discord.gg/wN7uxEVHRK

-## Disclaimer

-**USE AT YOUR OWN RISK**.
-I am not responsible for any issues, damages, or problems that this script may cause to your system, ofScraper installation, or account.
-These scripts modify system files and configurations, which could potentially lead to unintended consequences.
-Always backup important data before running such utilities.

-This tool is provided "as is" without warranty of any kind, either expressed or implied.
-The user assumes the entire risk of quality, performance, and any potential issues that may arise from using these scripts.

-These scripts are not officially affiliated with ofScraper developers unless otherwise stated.